Overview of vaccine safety surveillance and monitoring for potential vaccine safety signals

 Vaccine safety

-Assessment of vaccine safety in occurs during all three pre-approval clinical trial phases but, by necessity, vaccine recipient numbers are small.
+Assessment of vaccine safety occurs during all three pre-approval clinical trial phases but, by necessity, vaccine recipient numbers are small.
 Even the largest phase III clinical trials, such as those for the currently available rotavirus vaccines, only include tens of thousands of participants compared with country and global populations for whom the vaccine has been developed.
 Clinical trials are also limited in the diversity of populations that can be enrolled, individuals who are pregnant or who have health conditions may be excluded, and diverse ethnic groups may not be represented.

 Very rare health outcomes, which could be vaccine-associated, may not be seen until in hundreds of thousands to millions of individuals are being vaccinated.
-To identify a two-fold risk of a vaccine-associated adverse event that occurs in once in 100,000 people, 2.35 million people who have received the vaccine need to be compared with 2.35 million people who have not.
+To identify a two-fold risk of a vaccine-associated adverse event that occurs once in 100,000 people, 2.35 million people who have received the vaccine need to be compared with 2.35 million people who have not.
 Ongoing vaccine safety surveillance is essential after vaccines receive emergency-use authorisation and/or licensure and vaccines are administered in the general population.

 Passive reporting pharmacovigilance, the least expensive and most common system used by many countries, can identify potential vaccine safety signals for unexpected adverse events.
 However, the size of the population they monitor may prevent identification of very rare events, and the type and quality of the data collected can be influenced by many factors.
-Passive surveillance systems have significant limitations with rapidly and reliability identifying genuine vaccine safety signals.
+Passive surveillance systems have significant limitations with rapidly and reliably identifying genuine vaccine safety signals.

 Active safety surveillance includes processes that monitor large communities for the occurrence of health conditions or unexpected adverse events after vaccination.
 Ideally, monitoring is prospective and occurs in or near real-time such as rapid cycle analysis and observed versus expected studies once vaccines are being administered in the general population.
 Identification of potential vaccine safety signals provides a trigger for further work to identify if the incidence of the health condition or event is higher, the same, or lower when compared with a similar population during a similar time prior to the vaccine being available.